 App developers have had the tools to offer user-selectable app icons since March 2017 when the feature was introduced as part of iOS 10.3.
 At the time, only two apps officially supported the feature.
-One year later, the list isn't much larger, even though many of us would like to see widespread implementation of user-selectable app icons for the home screen.
+Over three years later, the list isn't much larger, even though many of us would like to see widespread implementation of user-selectable app icons for the home screen.

 The problem seems to be that adding this feature to an app can be a real pain.
 Developers not only need to design or accumulate a suite of icons to offer their customers, they need to provide those icons at multiple sizes and resolutions to match a variety of devices.
 Developers are also not allowed to change the app's icon themselves, save for major software updates.